About your course

 Completing this Masters degree at Liverpool John Moores University will give you the knowledge and practical skills to become a specialist in Unmanned Aerial Vehicles or UAVs.

-- Complete this masters degree in one year full time, two years part time
+- Complete this masters degree in one year full time

 - Highly practical Masters degree

 - Secure understanding of legal and regulatory frameworks